trishume/sympy-wiki-with-svn/GSoC-2011-Application-Sean-Vig.md

 Work on implementing the Clebsch-Gordon class.
 This would include developing the basic functionality of the class, such as evaluation, use in equations and printing, but would also include the symbolic manipulation through the symmetry relations and properties of the Clebsch-Gordon coefficients.

+At this point, the implementation of the Clebsch-Gordon coefficients should be available for merging.
+While these coefficients are most useful in the context of coupled and product bases, they can stand alone and I will work to begin merging these at this time

 **Weeks 4-5**

 Expand the spin states to work with both product and coupled spin states.